 It’s hard to put a number on all the diamonds tainted by violence, whether in the context of a civil war or not.
 (It changes all the time and there’s no consensus on how many diamonds should be considered affected when an act of violence occurs.)
 But a fair estimate might be 5 or 10 percent of all diamonds, by value.
 Here’s how that changes our Venn diagram.

 There are also many diamonds linked to other serious abuses and forms of exploitation: diamonds dug from muddy pits that collapsed on miners and killed them; diamonds mined by children; diamonds dug by people earning only a dollar a day; diamonds linked to environmental devastation; and so on.
-These diamonds might all be said to be tainted by abuse.

 This broader pool of diamonds tainted by some form of serious abuse, including violence, makes up a much bigger portion of the diamond supply—maybe 20 percent or more.
 As you can see, suddenly the number of affected diamonds looks much bigger.